BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 Selecting option 1 will present you with our file copier menu.
 The file copier supports 1 or 2 drives (devices 8,9,10 and 11) and the drives can be 1541, 1571 or 1581, any combination.
 This means that you can, for example, copy files from a 1541 to a 1581, including partitions, or visa versa.
 All you have to do is select which will be source and which will be destination (by using the F1/F2 and E3/F4 keys).
 If one of the drives being used is a 1581, a second menu will appear allowing you to pick the source or destination directory.
 F5/F6 will allow you check the directories of the source and destination drives respectively.
 The copier detects which drive(s) it is working with and implements the appropriate transfer routine(s) automatically.We have not found any file copier that is as fast or as flexible as this one.

 **NOTE:** If you have a 1571 drive and you wish to make use of its increased storage capacity, you must first send a special command from basic BEFORE going to the copier system.
-The command is >UO>M1.
+The command is >U0>M1.
 This sets the 1571 into 1571 mode.
 Next you must send the disk format command (>N0:name,id).
 Now you are ready to go to the copier system.
 For further information on the 1571, see the section titled USING THE 1571 (section 13.0) which appears later in this manual.

 Pressing F7 will take you to the FILE UTILITIES MENU.
 The first thing to note is the DEVICE line.
 This tells you which drive that you will be working with.
 The following is a summary of the options available on this screen.

 1. DIRECTORY - This will give you a directory listing of the current selected device (unit 8 is the default).
 2. SOFTWIRE DEVICE NUMBER - This command is for those ofyou who wish to use two drives for file copying but only have two unit 8's.
-To use this option turn on ONLYTHE DRIVE WHOSE NUMBER YOU WISH TO CHANGE.Press 2 and you will see the DEVICE number change from 8to 9.
+To use this option turn on ONLY THE DRIVE WHOSE NUMBER YOU WISH TO CHANGE.
+Press 2 and you will see the DEVICE number change from 8 to 9.
 Your drive is now identified as unit 9.
 Now turn on your other drive.
 You now have units 8 and 9 to work with.
 3. RENAME FILES - Here is an easy way to change the name of any file(s).
 Press 3 and a directory of the current device will be given.
 Using the cursor keys and space bar, select the file(s) that you wish to rename.
 When all the desired files have been selected press return.
 The old name of the file(s) will be given and you simply type in the desired new name at the prompt.

  4. SCRATCH FILES - The scratch feature follows the format used in the RENAME FILES option.
 Use the cursor keys and space bar to select all files that you wish to delete.
 When the files have been selected press return.